LIFSHallym/LIFSResearchBlog/_drafts/2020-02-11-git-commands-enough-to-excel-in-your-team.md

 2. git checkout

 We now have the same repository on github and on our local machine.
 It means you and I as members of a team are working on thesame codebase at thesame time.
 But we are currently on the master branch.
-To be safe, each of us should at least have a separate branch to from the master branch.
+To be safe, each of us should at least have a separate branch each from the master branch.

 Why do we need to create separate branch from master?

-A branch is like a folder online to keep your version of changes made to the project so that as a team we can check for conflicts between our code (if our changes would not break the last working version of the code in master), before we can merge our code to the master branch.
+A branch is like a folder online to keep your version of changes made to the project so that as a team we can check for conflicts between our code (if our changes would break the last working version of the code in master), before we can merge our code to the master branch.
 The main branch is refered to as master branch.

 Now create a branch using the command